stephenh/stephenh.github.com/_posts/2010-03-04-git-config.markdown

 <h2>{{ page.title }}</h2>

+**Update Aug 2017:** I'm using the fish shell now, so am no longer using `git-sh`, but I'm still using my various grep aliases by doing `git aa ...`.
+See my latest [.gitconfig](https://github.com/stephenh/config/blob/master/.gitconfig).

 I've got an enjoyable git environment set up, with various `.gitconfig`/etc. hacks.
 This is just a post to document those for my future self and others.

 First, you should start with [git-sh](http://github.com/rtomayko/git-sh).
 It adds some bash shell customizations like a nice `PS1` prompt, tab completion, and incredibly short git-specific aliases.
 I'll cover some of the aliases later, but this is the thing that started me down the "how cool can I get my git environment" path.